This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For heartiness, wild rice is tossed with greens.
 Wild rice is not traditional white rice.
 Instead, wild rice has much more texture and flavor.
-It takes longer to cook but is worth the wait.
+It takes longer to cook, but it is worth the wait.

 - Orange zest has a more pungent flavor than the juice from inside the fruit.
 The essential oils in the zest offer a bright punch of flavor.

-- Champagne vinegar is a lighter vinegar flavor than some other varieties.
+- Champagne vinegar has a lighter flavor than some other varieties.
 The vinegar ensures there is a correct amount of acidity in the vinaigrette.

-- Garlic can be overwhelming but is tempered with the bright citrus in the salad dressing.
+- Garlic can be overwhelming, but it is tempered with the bright citrus in the salad dressing.

 - Dijon mustard, when added to the dressing, works with the other ingredients in the dressing to emulsify the entire mixture.